How To Get From Zadar To Krka National Park

-There are several national parks in Croatia that you just HAVE to see.
-Plitvice Lakes, Kornati Islands and, of course, Krka are some of the best.
-But what’s the most convenient place to base yourself to see them all.
+There are several national parks in Croatia that you HAVE to see.
+Plitvice Lakes, Kornati Islands, and, of course, Krka are some of the best.
+But what’s the most convenient place to base yourself to see them all?

-From the ancient Roman ruins in the Old Town to the beautiful beaches that surround it, Zadar has something for everyone, to coin a common cliché.
-The other plus point is that Zadar is very easily linked to many other towns and cities in the country.
+From the ancient Roman ruins in the Old Town to the beautiful beaches surrounding it, Zadar has something for everyone, to coin a common cliché.
+The other plus point is that Zadar is very quickly linked to many other towns and cities in the country.
 For instance, the trip from Zadar to Split is only 1 hour and 30 minutes of travel.

 One park you absolutely can’t miss is Krka National Park.
 It’s worth mentioning that this stunning park is very popular thanks to its key attraction, the Skradinski Buk Waterfall.
 So, during the summer months, it gets jam-packed.
 It’s one of the best day trips from Zadar, after all!

-Located along the Krka River, Krka National Park is also within close proximity to Sibenik, and it is famous for its seven waterfalls.
+Located along the Krka River, Krka National Park is close to Sibenik and is famous for its seven waterfalls.
 The most famous of these are Skradinski Buk and Roski Slap.
-Around the park, there are some beautiful walking trails, and there is abundant history, too, with the 15th-century Krka Monastery definitely worth a visit.
+Around the park are some beautiful walking trails, and there is abundant history, too, with the 15th-century Krka Monastery definitely worth visiting.

 The following information will tell you how to get to Krka National Park from Zadar.